Jira Best Practices: 5 ways to organize Jira projects

 In Jira, projects are simply a logical grouping of issues, which, by being defined together, will share common configurations, permissions, versioning, etc. Workflows of issues are also tied to projects.
 Therefore, when thinking about how to organize projects, it’s helpful to structure around which people (or groups of people) will be involved in moving issues through the system, who should have access to projects or see certain types of issues, which types of issues make sense to view and manage together through the workflow, and which issues should be treated similarly from a configuration and versioning perspective.

-There’s no right or wrong way for organizing cloud projects in Jira, but some common methods are:
+There’s no right or wrong way for organizing cloud projects in Jira, but here are some of the best Jira workflow practices:

 By Team: Team-based project organization is one of the most common methods for structuring Jira instances.
 For organizations where teams are relatively self-sufficient and work is mostly insular in nature, this model is an obvious choice in that it is logical, easy to establish, and does not require cross-functional workflows.
 However, for businesses that tend to face more organizational changes, structuring Jira cloud projects by team or business unit quickly becomes a burden as project settings, permissions, members, and even workflows must be reconfigured.